Skip to content

 The IR sensor sits near the bottom of the TV panel, usually in the center or right-hand corner.
 Dust buildup or direct sunlight on that sensor window prevents it from picking up IR commands from the remote.

-Wipe the sensor area with a dry microfiber cloth.
-Also check that nothing is blocking the line of sight.
-A soundbar placed directly in front of the TV is a common culprit.
+Wipe it with a dry microfiber cloth.
+A soundbar in front of the panel is the most common culprit.

 #7.
 Run a Firmware Update

-Outdated firmware can cause Bluetooth pairing to become unstable.
+Google’s support documentation states that outdated system software can cause Bluetooth pairing instability on Android-based smart TVs.
 On Philips Google TV, go to Settings > System > About > System software update.
 On Philips Android TV, the path is Settings > Device Preferences > About > System update.

 If you’ve run through all seven fixes and the orange light persists, the remote hardware is defective.
 Physical damage like cracks near the battery contacts, a dropped remote that no longer feels solid, or buttons that stick or don’t click are all signs the internal PCB is damaged.